horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 The purpose of this guide is to answer those questions by introducing you to Bitcoin in simple terms and an easy-to-digest manner.

-Over the last few years, Bitcoin network has been labeled in many ways.
+Over the last few years, Bitcoin network and its underlying cryptocurrency 'Bitcoin', has been labeled in many ways.
 It's been called everything from electronic cash to digital gold.

-While Bitcoin's definition may change depending whom you ask, it holds certain universal properties which gives Bitcoin its value.
+While Bitcoin's definition may change depends on whom you ask, it holds certain properties which makes it useful.

-More and more people nowadays look at Bitcoin as an alternative to traditional wealth preservation instruments such as fiat money or precious metals.
+More and more people begin to perceive Bitcoin as wealth preservation instrument just like money, stocks or precious metals.
+The idea of having Bitcoin as another asset class doesn't seem too distant anymore.

+Bitcoin is still fairly complex and obscure to newcomers.
+That's changing fast as thousands of engineers worldwide work on improving the Bitcoin ecosystem by building services around Bitcoin.

+Way until 2014 the idea of storing Bitcoin safely in a mobile wallet app was not really an option.
+It's constantly improving on all sides, primarily driven by a decentralized force of engineers, ideologists, speculators worldwide.

+Most newcomers fail to grasp the value of the Bitcoin network on a first encounter.
+The Bitcoin often perceived purely as cryptocurrency rather than a platform that can expand to host a large ecosystem of services.

 ## 1. Bitcoin Origins

 The idea of Bitcoin was first proposed by [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) back in 2008.
 Satoshi created a blueprint outlining the mechanics of a network where the value exchanging transactions can happen without the middle man.

 > The ideas put forward in the paper required a good understanding of the contemporary monetary system and graduate-level knowledge of mathematics, cryptography, and computer science.
->
-> As such, you should regard Bitcoin as a scientific invention that challenges the hegemony of the present-day monetary and financial services where value exchange happens through a middle men.

 In the paper, Satoshi proposed Bitcoin as a decentralized network which :